embEDUx/documentation/src/background/design.md

 ## Overall System Design
 [![](background/design/img/design.png)](background/design/img/design.png)

-This is how the system has been designed.
+This is how the system has been designed in the beginning.
 Take a look at [post-evaluation system design](evaluation.md#post-evaluation-system-overall-design) how the design evolved throughout the evaluation phase.